karannaik503/Diabetic_Retinopathy_Detection/README.md

 The dataset presents real-world challenges, including noise, variations in image quality, and differences in camera types.
 Robust algorithms must account for artifacts, blurriness, and varying exposures to ensure accurate predictions.

+## 🔧 Dataset Preprocessing & Splitting

+The original dataset consisted of approximately **30,000** retinal images for diabetic retinopathy detection.
+To enhance training efficiency and improve model performance, the dataset underwent systematic preprocessing and splitting:

+**- Balanced Class Distribution:** The dataset was divided into **training and validation sets** while ensuring an even representation of all DR severity levels.

+**- Data Reduction for Experimentation:** A reduced subset retaining 50% of the images was created to facilitate quicker model experimentation without compromising label diversity.

+**- Preprocessing Techniques:** Steps included image resizing, normalization, and augmentation to improve model robustness and generalization.

+These structured datasets enabled more effective training and evaluation, ensuring reliable model performance across various testing scenarios.

 ## 📌 Dataset Links:

 GitHub Repository for EYEQ Dataset